 As a result of this precedence order, if a user's Active Directory account belongs to both Active Directory groups ADGroup1 and ADGroup2, and you assign the Super Administrator role to ADGroup1 and assign the Help Desk Read Only Administrator role to ADGroup2, the console will display all of the features according to the Super Administrator role, instead of the subset of features for the other role, because the Super Administrator role takes precedence.

-Also review the roles assigned to the group's members' My VMware accounts to ensure those roles are aligned with the role you are assigning to their Active Directory group.
+- Also review the roles assigned to the group's members' VMware Customer Connect accounts to ensure those roles are aligned with the role you are assigning to their Active Directory group.
 Follow the best-practice pairings described in Best Practices about the Two Types of Roles You Give to People to Use the Horizon Universal Console to Work in Your Horizon Cloud Environment.

 - In the console, navigate to .